 While I don’ t think homeschooling is necessarily bad, nor do I harbor harsh feelings towards people who are religious, I want to share my experiences with Catholicism, and express my disappointment and disagreement with various aspects of the religion’s teachings.
 I plan to spend some time discussing the broader category of Christianity, and I may delve into some other religions as well.
 However, I do not claim to have a great deal of experience with any religion other than Catholicism, and feel free to correct me if I’m wrong about anything.
 I’d like to make sure that any information I share on this blog is accurate to the best of my ability.

 I will also use this blog to share my thoughts on some aspects of American culture, and maybe even some political issues if I’m feeling particularly brave, so long as they relate to morality, which–believe it or not–is important to atheists too.
 My goal is to share my experiences and thoughts on actual religious teachings, not to trash talk Catholicism, or any religion.
 For that reason, I will do my best before any criticism to include articles written by people who actually follow the religion in question so that I allow them to explain themselves, rather than simply reporting their beliefs from my biased perspective.

 Oh, and feel free to leave comments!
-I will moderate them for now because of the risk of trolls, and because I believe there’s no point in commenting if what you have to say isn’t 1) well thought out, and 2) respectful of others (regardless of how much you may disagree with those others).
-I welcome all opinions as long as they follow those guidelines for their presentation.
+I will moderate them for now because of the risk of trolls, but I will approve all comments as long as they are respectful of others (regardless of how much I may disagree with those others).
 Also, if you have questions, I’m all ears!
 Or rather, eyes.